Note: Original Post was published by JFrog.

 Step 4: Release to Production

 Finally, once the test phases are complete, it is time to release the application to production.
 To do so, blue/green deployment provides a gradual introduction of the new version to a percentage of users, giving additional time to get feedback and take corrective action if needed.
-This is a very simple task to perform with CloudShell Colony, either through the web UI or through API.
+This is a very simple task to perform with Torque, either through the web UI or through API.

 From Build to Release to Production

-Integrating Artifactory into CloudShell Colony provides a fully automated, end-to-end workflow from the creation of a new build artifact to deploying the corresponding application on a newly created VM in a CloudShell environment.
+Integrating Artifactory into Torque provides a fully automated, end-to-end workflow from the creation of a new build artifact to deploying the corresponding application on a newly created VM in a CloudShell environment.
 The rapid transition from an on-prem build to a cloud installation provides the agility and increased velocity that is core to the DevOps process and ensures that applications are deployed into production-like environments.

 Combining the highly scalable power of Artifactory with the orchestration and automation of CloudShell enables deployment of version-controlled artifacts along with their associated infrastructure.
 Working together, they help bring speed and fidelity across the CI/CD pipeline workflow, enabling enterprises to scale DevOps to their entire organization.